Fintech firm Titan to pay over $1 mln to settle US SEC charges

 Titan, a New York-based registered investment adviser, misled investors with statements made on its website about hypothetical returns from August 2021 to October 2022, the SEC said in a statement.

-That included touting annualized crypto performance results as high 2,700% without telling investors they were extrapolated from a "purely" hypothetical three-week period during which no trading occurred, the SEC said in a charging document.
+That included touting annualized crypto performance results as high 2,700% without telling investors they were extrapolated from a "purely" hypothetical three-week period, the SEC said in a charging document.
+The resolution marks the first violation under a recently-amended SEC rule that allows advisers to use such hypothetical metrics only if they meet certain requirements designed to prevent fraud.

-Titan did not admit or deny the SEC's findings.
-Representatives did not respond immediately to a call for comment.
+Titan, which did not admit to or deny the SEC's findings, said in a statement it fully cooperated with the SEC's inquiry and continues to make "significant investments to build and enhance its compliance program".

 Regulators also found Titan made conflicting statements to clients about how it handled custody for crypto assets and failed to adopt policies for employees' personal trading in crypto assets, among other violations, the agency said.